mellor-lab/mellor-lab.github.io/book/contents/our-team/members/jithinnair.md

 [<i class="fa-solid fa-envelope"></i>](mailto:jithin.nair@bristol.ac.uk)

-My interest in neuroscience began in 2016 while pursuing a master’s dissertation on unconventional glycine-binding NMDAR receptors and their role in learning and memory formation.
+My interest in neuroscience began in 2016 while pursuing a master’s dissertation on unconventional glycine-binding NMDA receptors and their role in learning and memory formation.
-In 2018 I moved to Bristol to join for a PhD with Jeremy Henley and Jack, where I investigated the role of Kainate receptors in the plasticity of AMPA receptors.
+In 2018 I moved to Bristol to start a PhD with Jeremy Henley and Jack, where I investigated the role of kainate receptors in the plasticity of AMPA receptors.
 In 2021 I joined the lab as a Postdoc.

 ### Research:

-My research focuses the role of ion channels on the network activity of brain circuits.
+My research focuses on the role of ion channels in the network activity of brain circuits.
 I am interested in understanding the role of GluK2 pre-mRNA editing in maintaining healthy neuronal networks and its dysfunction in neurological and neurodevelopmental disorders.

 I am also interested in the role that AMPA receptor function has on epileptogenesis.